MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/New-AzureRmSqlDatabaseSecondary.md

 ```

 ### -ServerName
-Specifies the name of the ssNoVersion of the primary  nextref_database.
+Specifies the name of the SQL Server of the primary  SQL Database.

 ```yaml
 Type: String